-$^{^{2}}$ We calculate the achievement gap for non-Kauffman students as the difference between the average EOC score for black students and other (non-black and non-Hispanic) students.
+2 We calculated the achievement gap for non-Kauffman students as the difference between the average EOC score for black students and other (non-black and non-Hispanic) students.
 The data we receive from the Missouri Department of Elementary and Secondary Education contain only three race/ethnicity categories: black, Hispanic, and other.
 Few race/ethnicity categories are provided in order to limit the amount of data that needs to be redacted (see Appendix B.2).

-the achievement gap for black students.3 The results indicate that the Kauffman School is making significant progress toward eliminating achievement gaps for black students.
+subjects, equivalent to 112 percent in Algebra I, 131 percent in English II, and 152 percent in Biology.3 The results indicate that the Kauffman School is making significant progress toward eliminating achievement gaps for black students.